andrewksloan/TDAmeritrade_API/README.md

 Features to be added soon:

-1. Implement command line utility that takes up to 5 arguments (2-4 tickers and a timeframe) and generate a correlation table based on their historical price data for the given timeframe.
+1. Implement command line utility that takes up to 5 arguments (2-4 tickers and a timeframe) and generate a correlation table based on their historical price data for the given timeframe. (pandas.corr())

 2. Command line utility that takes x arguments.
-Plots and overlays graphs of SP500 companies entered by user input for the past y days.
+Plots and overlays graphs of SP500 companies entered by user input for the past y days. (matplotlib)